LintaoAmons/easy-commands.nvim/README.md

 ## Why this plugin?

+- Stability!
+    - Commands should be stable.
+Neovim and its community are evolving rapidly, so you may switch from `nvim-tree` to `neo-tree.nvim` at some point.
+However, both plugins perform the same function, with only the implementation differing.
 - Readable and Searchable commands
 - Best solution to achieve one specific command (tring to be)
 - Save your keymappings, but still easy to reach and use